AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/user-login.md

 ## User login methods {#userloginmethods}

-If you are an internal user to the organization, then you can log in to Captivate Prime either by using Adobe ID or by using Single sign-on method.
+If you are an internal user to the organization, then you can log in to Learning Manager either by using Adobe ID or by using Single sign-on method.

-If you are an external user to the organization, then you can log in to Captivate Prime either by using Adobe ID, Single sign-on or by using Captivate Prime ID.
+If you are an external user to the organization, then you can log in to Learning Manager either by using Adobe ID, Single sign-on or by using Learning Manager ID.